jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 * The Phoenix Endpoint receives REST calls and routes them to controller functions
 * Each controller function converts the JSON parameters into arguments for calls to application service functions (each application service is a supervised [GenServer](http://20bits.com/article/erlang-a-generic-server-tutorial))
 * An application service function invoked by a Phoenix controller is either a command or a query
-* Commands and queries hit the same database (CQRS would rather have each target a different)
+* Commands and queries hit the same Mnesia database (CQRS would rather have each target a different one)
 * Execution of a command raises a "command event" sent to an [Event Manager](http://www.tattdcodemonkey.com/blog/2015/4/24/event-handling-in-elixir) that dispatches it to a command event handler
-* The command event handler journals the event on a remote object store and, periodically, saves a snapshot of the entire database to that same store
+* The command event handler journals the event on a remote object store and, periodically, saves a snapshot of the entire database to that same store (I use Amazon S3)
 * Queries don't raise events but they do go through a caching server (queries are idempotent, so unless a command has been executed between two repeated queries, the results wil be the same and can be cached)

 It was remarkably easy to implement the CQRS pattern for two reasons:

-* All API calls are funneled through GenServers (my application services)
+* All REST calls are funneled by Phoenix controllers through GenServers (my application services)
 * A GenServer is only one thin layer short of explicit commands vs queries

-First, here's what GenServer API functions look like that a Phoenix controller would call:
+First, here's what the GenServer API functions look like that a Phoenix controller would call:

 {% highlight elixir %}
 defmodule AnApplicationService do